 One day it was there.
 The next, it wasn’t.

 For millions of years Wall Arch stood brilliantly above the desert landscape in what is now Arches National Park.
-Then, following a crash that sounded to those who audibly witnessed it on the night of Aug 4, 2008, the sandstone arch was gone forever.
+Then, following an audible crash on Aug 4, 2008, the sandstone arch was gone forever.

-Every arch, spire, and other rock shape is but a remnant of massive, solid layers of rock that once covered the area.
+Every arch, spire, and other rock shape found at Arches National Park is merely a remnant of massive, solid layers of rock that once covered the area.
 Through time, the layers bulge, crack, and then began to erode away.

 Until they end up just as Wall Arch.

-On this jeep/hiking adventure we’ll photograph iconic locations such as Delicate Arch, Landscape Arch and the Islands in the Sky district during the optimal time of day to maximize the red hues presented at either sunrise or sunset.
-We’ll take advantage of having two of the country’s finest National Parks in such close proximity to each other while pursuing other intimate photos at unique locations in the area, as well, such as Castle Valley and the La Sal Mountains.
+We’ll take advantage of having two of the country’s finest National Parks in such close proximity to each other while pursuing other intimate photos at unique locations in the area, as well, such as Castle Valley and more.

 Arches National Park